ivankatliarchuk/ivankatliarchuk/README.md

 <p>
 <em>Student at  <a href="https://www.open.ac.uk">Open University</a>
-</br>Engineering Manager at <a href="https://www.hollandandbarrettcorporate.com/">Holland & Barrett.</a> Platforms and SREs
+</br>Engineering Manager at <a href="https://www.hollandandbarrettcorporate.com/">Holland & Barrett.</a> Platforms, SREs and DevSecOps
 </em></p>

 ### Connect with me: